 |Competitive Registration/ Qualification Information||DRA, IDCR|

 The Akita Shepherds are very loyal and obedient.
-They would always look forward to pleasing their owners in lieu of a little attention.
+They would always look forward to pleasing their owners with expectations of a little attention.

-These dogs are extremely daring and alert, with a strong defensive instinct, and thus make good guardian dogs.
-By virtue of the working-dog instinct of both its parents, they make a great working dog as well, provided they have been trained to be so since puppy-days.
+These dogs are incredibly daring and alert, with a strong defensive instinct, and thus make good guardian dogs.
+They are excellent working dogs as their parents, provided they have been trained to be so since puppy-days.

 They are said to be such dogs that would find the weak areas of their owners, and when they decide to leave, they can easily skip away.
 Hence, it is advisable to build barriers around the boundary where your Akita shepherds would live, as also to keep an eye on its day to day activities.